coecms/cms-wiki/Wiki/resources/resources-conda-setup.md

 ## Technical Details

 The key difference between a standard conda environment setup and the `hh5` conda is the `envs` directory.
 In a standard conda environment setup, the envs directory contains a series of directories corresponding to each environment.
 Each of these directories is a fully self-contained environment, often comprising more than 250,000 individual files.
-Though these files are usually [hardlinked to central package caches](https://www.anaconda.com/blog/understanding-and-improving-condas-performance), this is not reflected in filesystem quotas, and hardlinked files are multiply counted for the purposes of quota enforcement on NCI systems.
+Though these files are usually [hardlinked to central package caches](https://www.anaconda.com/blog/understanding-and-improving-condas-performance), this is not reflected in filesystem quotas.
+Each path to a hardlinked inode is treated as a separate inode for the purposes of quota enforcement.
 In the `hh5` environment, the `envs` directory appears as follows:
 ```
 $ ls -l /g/data/hh5/public/apps/miniconda3/envs
 lrwxrwxrwx  1 hh5_apps hh5         15 Dec 23 11:12 analysis3 -> analysis3-22.07